We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Best for a chewable alternative: BlueChew

-In order to receive the medication, a person must either have an existing prescription, or must complete a medical profile and digital consultation allowing BlueChew medical practitioners to provide the prescription.
-A person can then opt to receive a monthly order of either 30 or 45 mg of sildenafil, or 6 or 9 mg of tadalafil.
+To buy BlueChew, a person must either have an existing prescription or complete a medical profile and digital consultation to get a prescription through BlueChew’s medical practitioners.
+A person can then opt to receive a monthly order of 30 or 45 mg of sildenafil, 6 or 9 mg of tadalafil, or 8 mg of valdenafil.

-BlueChew notes that people should not take Sildenafil or Tadalafil if they take medication containing nitrates or guanylate cyclase stimulators for pulmonary hypertension.
+BlueChew notes that people should not take sildenafil, tadalafil, or valdenafil if they take medication containing nitrates or guanylate cyclase stimulators for pulmonary hypertension.

-BlueChew ED pills contain the same active ingredients as those in FDA-approved Viagra and Cialis.
+BlueChew ED pills contain the same active ingredients as those in Viagra and Cialis, which have Food and Drug Administration (FDA) approval.
 However, the chewable components are not FDA-approved.

 Pros